Gangadharkuratti/Day-1_python-course/README.md

   - practice set 8 ✅

 ## programs
-  -program to find the area of circle
+  - program to find the area of circle
-  -program to find the area of rectangle
+  - program to find the area of rectangle
-  -program to find the area of triangle
+  - program to find the area of triangle
-  -program to find the area of square
+  - program to find the area of square
+  -
+  -
+  -